 Distance between the speakers themselves

 The correct distance between the speakers will depend on the size of your listening room, and your personal taste.
-Start by experimenting with the speakers from two to four metres (six to twelve feet) apart.
+Start by experimenting with the speakers from two to four metres apart.

 Distance between the speakers and the listening position